Snow pastes Des Moines and is poised to plaster Minneapolis in rare fall storm setup

 Dangerous snow squalls and whiteouts in Iowa

-Snow swept over the northern Great Plains and Corn belt overnight Sunday into Monday, with the wintry weather having a greater impact than anticipated.
-A trace of snow fell in Omaha, but Harlan, 150 miles to the southwest, picked up 4.5 inches.
+Snow swept over the northern Great Plains and Corn Belt overnight Sunday into Monday, with the wintry weather having a greater impact than anticipated.
+A trace of snow fell in Omaha, but Harlan, Iowa, about 50 miles to the southwest, picked up 4½ inches.

 Ankeny, Iowa, just north of Des Moines, had accumulated more than half a foot by early afternoon Monday.
 A heavy band of snow with rates of 1 to 2 inches per hour settled along an east to west zone just north of Interstate 80, causing multiple accidents on Interstate 35.